Cranberry Cider Quick Bread

 There’s no need to cook your cranberries ahead of time.
 While fresh, raw cranberries are on the crunchy side, baking in the batter will soften them up to the perfect texture.

 To keep the bread extra moist, we’ll use oil instead of butter, which has more moisture.
 In this case, we want the cranberry and apple cider flavors to be most prominent, so we don’t need a strong buttery taste anyway.
-Adding in brown sugar instead of granulated sugar and buttermilk both also ensure that the bread stays nice and moist.
+Adding brown sugar along with the granulated sugar and using buttermilk also ensures that the bread stays nice and moist.

 It’s definitely not bland either – the addition of apple cider, both in the bread and as a sugar glaze on top – adds a great flavor and just slightly offsets the tartness of the cranberries.